hack-chat/main/README.md

 A list of changes since the legacy client can be viewed in the [changelog](CHANGELOG.md).

+# Documentation

+The [documentation](DOCUMENTATION.md) can be useful for making bots etc.

+# Contributing

+If you are changing the commands, make sure it is backwards compatible with the legacy client and you update the [documentation doc](DOCUMENTATION.md) accordingly.

 ## Authors

 * **Marzavec** - *Initial work* - [marzavec](https://github.com/marzavec)